widodopangestu/node-ews/README.md

 </soap:Envelope>
 ```

-The equivalent JSON Request for node-ews (ewsArgs) would be:
+The equivalent JSON Request for @egodigital/node-ews (ewsArgs) would be:

 ```js
 {